vector-of-bool/vector-of-bool.github.io/_posts/2018-12-20-build-like-ninja-1.md

 That may seem like a silly question, but I've seen plenty of people advising that "`build.bat` is all you need!"

-This *far* from the truth.
+This is *far* from the truth.
 Consider a program with hundreds of source files that builds a dozen libraries and a dozen executables and includes thousands of header files.
 That shell script would be insane!